Socmed/crypto/README.md

 ----
-# Welcome to Nxt! #
+# Welcome to Eagle! #

 ----
-## What is Nxt? ##
+## What is Eagle? ##
-Nxt is a modern economic system based on cryptography and blockchain technology.
+Eagle is a modern economic system based on cryptography and blockchain technology.

-With Nxt, you can manage and interact with
+With Eagle, you can manage and interact with

  - your **assets**
  - your **businesses**